cjblack/climbing-analysis/README.md

 movement_plot_params['movement_event'] = 'max'
 plot_movement_psth(raster_df, unit_ids, movement_plot_params) # plot with respect to maximum velocity of movement
 ```
+This will
+- Create a combined spike raster and peri-stimulus time histogram for units aligned to movement events.
+- Values set in `movement_plot_params` determine what node and movement event is plotted.
+- Optionally save the plot as a `.png`.

 ![Example rasters](docs/r_hindpaw_end_3_units_psth.png) ![Example rasters](docs/r_hindpaw_max_3_units_psth.png)